-Pursuant to their employment agreements (as amended in 2014), Ms. Lipcaman, and Messrs.
+Pursuant to their employment agreements, Ms. Lipcaman, and Messrs.
 Wunderlich, Vandoorn, and Valletta have maximum bonuses of 100% of their respective base salaries.
 One element of such bonuses is a straight percentage of adjusted net earnings, and other elements are expressed as a percentage of base salary, measured against specific performance goals.
 Performance goals for purposes of the annual bonus award are recommended by the Chief Executive Officer and approved by the Compensation Committee and Board.

-This structure was newly adopted in 2014.
-This new structure was created such that in an average year, the total bonuses for Ms. Lipcaman and Messrs.
+This structure was created such that in an average year, the total bonuses for Ms. Lipcaman and Messrs.
 Wunderlich, Vandoorn, and Valletta would approximate the structure in place prior to 2014, but would provide incentives and allow for a significantly larger bonus in years of exceptionally strong performance.

-The following sections describe the incentive compensation structure and achievements for 2014 for Ms. Lipcaman, and Messrs.
+The following sections describe the incentive compensation structure and achievements for 2015 for Ms. Lipcaman, and Messrs.
 Wunderlich, Vandoorn, and Valletta (each element is expressed as a percentage of base salary at target and at maximum).